top of page

 Seeing Clearly: A memoir of vision loss, emotional blindness, and finding my true self

-At age 54, after emerging from one of the darkest periods of his life, Chris Monnette is diagnosed with neovascular macular degeneration, an incurable retinal disease that slowly robs him of his eyesight.
-As each cell in his macula dies and his vision diminishes, he is forced, literally and figuratively, to see the world through different eyes.
+At fifty-four, after emerging from one of the darkest periods of his life, Chris is diagnosed with neovascular macular degeneration—an incurable retinal disease that slowly erodes the fine detail of vision.
+As the world around him softens and sharp edges disappear, he’s forced to face what he’s avoided for decades.

 Memoir page image 1a.png